 Turn off the power to the wall being demolished at the power junction box.
 Turn off the water to the wall at the water valve to the house.

 Wearing protective eyewear and gloves, begin to remove molding and trim from baseboards.
-Use a sledge hammer to make a hole in the drywall between the wall studs.
-Tear out the wall board and remove all of the nails from the studs.
-Remove all of the wall board and any other materials from both sides of the wall back to the first stud.
+Use a sledgehammer or ripping hammer to make a hole in the drywall between the wall studs.
+Tear out the wallboard and remove all of the nails from the studs.
+Remove all of the wallboard and any other materials from both sides of the wall back to the first stud.

 Step 4 – Remove Wiring and Plumbing

-Use an amp meter to double check that the electrical outlets are not powered and then remove the wiring and plumbing from the wall.
+Use a multimeter to double-check that the electrical outlets are not powered and then remove the wiring and plumbing from the wall.
 Cap off the plumbing and terminate the power circuits.
 If you are not familiar with this process, use the services of a professional licensed plumber and electrician.

 Step 6 – Cut Top and Floor Plate from Framing